SAP-samples/btp-azure-opensap/Week2/Unit3/README.md

 ![API Business Hub](./images/sah_0060.png)

 2.10 Your request should return with a **200** return code.
 To make use of the sample API within your Cloud Integration flow, you need to retrieve your API key.
-Therefor, click on **Show API key** on the top right of your screen.
+To do so, click on **Show API key** on the top right of your screen.

 ![API Business Hub](./images/sah_0070.png)